aadeyetwhya/Open-Book/README.md

-# OpemBook- A book browsing App
+# OpenBook- A book browsing App

 The **Open Book** is a fully responsive, frontend web application built with **HTML**, **CSS**, and **Vanilla JavaScript** using the **Google Books API**.
 This project started as a **practice project** to explore real-world application of DOM manipulation, API integration, and UI responsiveness — but it's also completely functional and usable.